sholladay/pogo/README.md

 #### response.state(name, value)

 Sets the [`Set-Cookie`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie) header to create a cookie with the given `name` and `value`.
 Cookie options can be specified by using an object for `value`.
-See Deno's [cookie](https://doc.deno.land/https/deno.land/std/http/cookie.ts#Cookie) interface for the available options.
+See Deno’s [cookie](https://deno.land/std/http/cookie.ts?s=Cookie) interface for the available options.

 Returns the response so other methods can be chained.